-One of the USPs of Men’s Liberty is that it is designed to direct urine away from your penile skin, as a result of which you can stay clean and dry all through the day.
+One of the USPs of Men’s Liberty is that it is designed to direct urine away from your penile skin.
+As a result, you can stay clean and dry all through the day.
 It can significantly reduce your risk of developing a CAUTI.

 Unlike an indwelling catheter, Men’s Liberty does not have to be attached and removed with the help of a caregiver.
-You can do it yourself easily.
-The device is covered under Medicaid, Medicare, and over 3,000 private insurance plans as well (standard deductibles and copays apply.
+In fact, you can do it yourself easily.
+Medicaid, Medicare, and over 3,000 private insurance plans as well cover the device (standard deductibles and copays apply.

 Order Men’s Liberty Today!